-- 4.1 The Executive team and where relevant the Policy and Resources Committee are responsible for approving this policy. - 4.2 The College's policy committee have responsibility for reviewing this policy and making recommendations to the appropriate approver. - 4.3 The Head of HR and OD is responsible for the monitoring, application and review of this operational policy and its associated procedure. - 4.4 All managers and key users are responsible for the consistent application of this operational policy and procedure. - 4.5 All employees are responsible for ensuring that they are aware of their responsibilities/obligations under this policy and procedure.
+- 4.1 The Senior Management Team are responsible for approving this policy. - 4.2 The Director of HR and OD is responsible for the monitoring, application and review of this operational policy and its associated procedure. - 4.3 All managers and key users are responsible for the consistent application of this operational policy and procedure. - 4.4 All employees are responsible for ensuring that they are aware of their responsibilities/obligations under this policy and procedure.

-4.6 All employees are responsible for:
+4.5 All employees are responsible for:

-- demonstrating respect and integrity in all their interactions with others; - working collaboratively, collegiately and effectively in teams, in their own area and across the college; - identifying and challenging unacceptable behaviour when it occurs, even if it is not directed at them; - addressing and resolving matters by themselves, where reasonably possible, in a positive and constructive way; - raising more serious concerns with management and HR and participating positively in approaches to resolve them; - modifying their behaviour should they become aware that they have behaved unacceptably in relation to this policy, even if no complaint has been raised.
+- demonstrating respect and integrity in all their interactions with others - working collaboratively, collegiately and effectively in teams, in their own area and across the college - identifying and challenging unacceptable behaviour when it occurs, even if it is not directed at them - addressing and resolving matters by themselves, where reasonably possible, in a positive and constructive way - raising more serious concerns with management and HR and participating positively in approaches to resolve them - modifying their behaviour should they become aware that they have behaved unacceptably in relation to this policy, even if no complaint has been raised

-4.7 Managers are also responsible for:
+4.6 Managers are also responsible for:

-- leading in promoting a culture of dignity and respect, and - taking timely, relevant action to resolve concerns.
+- leading in promoting a culture of dignity and respect, and - taking timely, relevant action to resolve concerns